SpaceCareers.uk is a careers website for young people

 Ewan became a member of UKSEDS in 2017 and joined the careers team in 2018 to help make space careers more accessible to students of all subjects.
 Having worked as a Business Analyst at the Satellite Applications Catapult, he is particularly interested in the business side of the emerging small satellite industry.
 He is currently in his final year studying for an Aerospace Engineering MEng degree at the University of Sheffield.

-Laura joined UKSEDS and the careers team in 2019, to help spread the message that there is no one specific path to a career in the space sector; a space career is for people of all backgrounds.
-Laura recently completed a PGDip in Astronomy with the University of York, after having graduated from the University of Strathclyde with a BSc (Hons) Maths in 2017.
+Laura joined UKSEDS and the careers team in 2019, to help spread the message that there is no single path to a career in the space sector; a space career is for everyone.
+Laura graduated with a BSc (Hons) Maths in 2017, and has recently completed a PGDip in Astronomy with the University of York.
 She is currently studying on the LJMU MSc Observational Astrophysics programme.

 Emily joined the UKSEDS Careers Team in 2019 and has gone on to become the Outreach Team Leader.
 They are keen to make the space sector accessible to all, and to increase awareness of non-traditional paths to working in the space sector.
 Outside of UKSEDS Emily is in the final year of a BSc in Physics with Planetary and Space Physics at Aberystwyth University.